Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 Last updated: March 2026 — All statistics verified

-1.5M International health tourists in Turkey in 2024 Source: USHAS 2024
+1.5M International health tourists in Turkey 2024 Source: USHAS 2024

-$3B Total health tourism revenue generated in 2024 Source: USHAS 2024
+$3B Total health tourism revenue 2024 Source: USHAS 2024

-Growth since 2015 (approx. 300K visitors then) Source: USHAS estimates
+Growth since 2015 (approx. 300,000 visitors then) Source: USHAS estimates

-What Is Health Tourism?
+What is Health Tourism?

-Turkey's Health Tourism Growth 2015–2024
+Turkey Health Tourism Growth 2015–2024

 Estimated Visitor Numbers by Year

-Year Est. Visitors Est. Revenue Growth vs. Prior Year
+Year Est. Visitors Est. Revenue YoY Growth

 2015 ~300,000 ~$1.0B Baseline